 Before we get anywhere near ‘putting pen to paper’, several things happen first.
-Once you’ve submitted your task request form on our website, a member of our content team will get back to you to arrange a consultation call.
+Once you’ve contacted us, a member of our content team will get back to you to arrange a consultation call.
 They’ll share the questions with you ahead of the call so you can prepare and feel more organised, making it a more productive and structured conversation.

 During the consultation call itself (which is a 20-30 minute phone or video call) with your new content strategist, you will agree on the purpose of the content, the buyer persona to be targeted and other key details, such as the deadline and any wider campaigns linking to the content.